LucasDelfino92/morrowindsharp/readme.md

 ### How often is the guide updated?

-Morrowind Sharp is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.
+Regularly, as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.

 ### Is this guide compatible with Tamriel Rebuilt?

-Yes.
-That said, many of the mods featured in the guide are Vvardenfell-specific, meaning Tamriel Rebuilt will not benefit from them.
+Yes. *That said*, many of the mods featured in the guide are Vvardenfell-specific, meaning Tamriel Rebuilt will not benefit from them.

 ### Is this guide compatible with OpenMW?

-No. Many modern mods (though not all) rely on the Morrowind Script Extender (MWSE), which is incompatible with OpenMW.
+No. Many mods rely on the Morrowind Script Extender (MWSE), which is incompatible with OpenMW.

 ### Is this guide compatible with Morrowind Rebirth?